 Noise can be found in an array of recording scenarios.
 If you’re a foley artist, eliminating noise is a must, as it can ruin the effect of the sound you want to create, such as footsteps.
 That noise sounds like a hissing sound and is present in the higher frequency spectrum.
 Alternatively, you can get a rumbling sound that falls on the frequency band’s lower end.
 We can use EQ to eliminate these certain noises.

-All equalisers have settings called a high pass and low pass filters.
-A high pass filter allows only the higher frequencies to pass through, cutting off the low frequencies.
+All equalizers have settings called high-pass and low-pass filters.
+A high-pass filter allows only the higher frequencies to pass through, cutting off the low frequencies.
 This would be used to eliminate rumble.
-A low pass filter does the opposite, letting only the low frequencies pass and cutting away the higher frequencies.
+A low-pass filter does the opposite, letting only the low frequencies pass and cutting away the higher frequencies.
 This would be used to get rid of any hiss.

 It’s also essential to note the different shapes you can get for the EQ points.
-The shape will always be a shelf when using a high or low pass filter.
-This will allow the user to cut away frequencies.
+When using a high- or low-pass filter, the shape will always be a shelf, allowing the user to cut away frequencies.

 EQ for Shaping Sound

-While an everyday use for an equaliser is to eliminate unwanted frequencies, we can also shape the sound by enhancing specific frequencies.
-As we mentioned the shelf shape above, there is also a notch option.
+While an equalizer’s everyday use is to eliminate unwanted frequencies, we can also shape the sound by enhancing specific frequencies.
+As we mentioned in the shelf shape above, there is also a notch option.
 This is used when editing narrower frequency bands.

 Equalization and Dialogue

-Using an equaliser will almost always be necessary when recording dialogue, whether for a podcast, voiceover or ADR.
+Using an equalizer will almost always be necessary when recording dialogue, whether for a podcast, voiceover, or ADR.
 Having high-quality sounding dialogue can elevate your projects, resulting in crystal clear dialogue.
 However, some issues can arise from recording dialogue.
 One is room resonance.
-When any sound is produced, different rooms will build up certain frequencies more than others, which can, in turn, imbalance your dialogue recording.
+Different rooms will build up specific frequencies when sound is produced more than others, which can, in turn, imbalance your dialogue recording.
 While you want only to capture the sound of someone’s voice, the sound of the room can be picked up.

 Here’s a video from In The Mix with an in-depth tutorial on how to make your dialogue sound better.
 This video showcases audio editing in a precise manner.
 He breaks down each EQ zone and shows how to adjust certain frequency bands accordingly.